 $ oc import-image hashicorp/consul:1.12.0-ubi --from=registry.connect.redhat.com/hashicorp/consul:1.12.0-ubi --confirm $ oc import-image hashicorp/consul-k8s-control-plane:0.43.0-ubi --from=registry.connect.redhat.com/hashicorp/consul-k8s-control-plane:0.43.0-ubi --confirm

 »Install Consul in your cluster

 You can now deploy a complete Consul datacenter in your Kubernetes cluster using the official Consul Helm chart or the Consul K8S CLI.

 helm install command.
 The following command specifies that the

-- Use the custom values file you created in the last step
+- Use the custom values file you created earlier

 - Use the